Vulnerability disclosure policy

 cloud.govand the following subdomains:

-metrics.fr.cloud.gov.
-Any other subdomain of cloud.gov and all customer applications are excluded from this policy.
+- All other cloud.gov subdomains and all customer applications are excluded from this policy

 Any services not expressly listed above, such as any connected services, are excluded from scope and are not authorized for testing.
 Additionally, vulnerabilities found in non-federal systems from our vendors fall outside of this policy’s scope and should be reported directly to the vendor according to their disclosure policy (if any).
 If you aren’t sure whether a system or endpoint is in scope or not, contact us at